hpbs0/riddleet/README.md

 |**Room**||
 |open room|Response for opening a room, sets the current room.
 |join room \<roomID>|Response for joining a room, sets the current room.
-|leave room|Response for leaving a room, sets the current room on.
+|leave room|Response for leaving a room, sets the current room null.
+Leaving from ongoing game clears question and game information headers.
 |**Message**||
-|send notify \<notification>|Notification endpoint for server to sends notifications.
+|send notify \<notification>|Notification endpoint for server to sends notifications about group.
 |send message \<message>|Message endpoint for server to sends messages from |other players.
 |**Game**||
 |start game|Response affirming the game has been started, sets the |game on and make client send player messages to server as answers.